zyb2ww/drm-tip/dim.rst

 ADVANCED COMMANDS FOR COMMITTERS AND MAINTAINERS
 ================================================

-cat-to-fixup
+cat-to-fixup [*branch*]
 ------------
 Pipes stdin into the fixup patch file for the current drm-tip merge.
+A branch can be explicitly specified to fix up a non-conflicting tree that fails to build.

 magic-patch [-a]
 ----------------